 12 Bite assessment

 Here we look at the way you bring your teeth together and signs of unusual wear on your teeth i.e. due to grinding, clenching or habits such as nail-biting and we discuss our findings with you.

 We take radiographs (x-rays) to check the health of areas inside, around and between your teeth, and to check the health of your bone levels.
 Radiographs help us identify if decay (caries) is present which we cannot always spot by just looking in the mouth, for example between teeth, and under crowns or fillings.
 We look at past radiographs so we can compare them and discuss our findings with you.
 We have chair mounted monitors to help display x-rays so that we can easily show you the results.

 After your check-up, your dentist will recommend a date for your next visit.
 Generally, the lower your risk of dental problems, the longer you can wait before your next check-up.

 To make an appointment for your dental check-up please simply book online, call the practice on 0113 275 1323 or use the contact form.
 The contact form is especially useful when making contact with FHDC out of hours as we can call you back when we reopen.

 How much do Dental Check-Ups Cost?

 For our current prices please refer to our fee guide.
-Children under 16 years old benefit from Free Dental Check-ups at Far Headingley Dental Care when they attend with a fee paying adult.
-You can also spread the cost of your dental check-ups with Denplan Care and Denplan Essentials.
+You can spread the cost of your dental check-ups with FHDC Care and Essentials Plans.